conda/conda/docs/source/user-guide/configuration/use-condarc.rst

 **execute_threads**

-* Default: 1
+* Default number of threads: 1
 * Threads used to unlink, remove, link, or copy files into your environment.
 Defaults to 1, as using multiple threads here can run into problems with slower hard drives.

 **default_threads**

-* Default value: None
+* Default number of threads: None
 * When set, this value is used for all of the above thread settings.
 With its default setting (None), it does not affect the other settings.